okami101/vuetify-admin/packages/docs/docs/guide/authentication.md

 ### Full state cookies authentication

+The [Laravel Sanctum Provider](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/auth/sanctum.js) offers full integration with [Laravel Sanctum](https://github.com/laravel/sanctum), the ideal official package for full state SPA authentication support.
-with [Laravel Sanctum](https://github.com/laravel/sanctum).
-This is still the recommended way if your app is on the same main domain (which is 99% use cases), because it's more secure (no sensible to XSS attacks with HTTP only cookies) and it works seamlessly with impersonation feature as well as the elFinder File manager.
+This is actually the recommended provider if your app is on the same main domain (which is 99% use cases), because it's more secure (no sensible to XSS attacks with HTTP only cookies) and it works seamlessly with impersonation feature as well as the elFinder File manager.

 ### JWT for stateless authentication